michaelsauter/crane/README.md

 | status      | -                | Displays information similar to `docker ps` for the given target. |
 | graph       | -                | Dumps the relations between containers as a dependency graph, using the DOT format. |

 You can get more information about what's happening behind the scenes for all commands by using `--verbose`.
-Most options have a short version as well, e.g. `lift -rn`.
+Most options have a short version as well, e.g. `lift -n`.
 The CLI provides a help for every command, e.g. `crane help run`.

 ## Configuration